AltanDH/2501-Final-Project/readme.txt

 -------------
 -- Enemies --
 -------------
-Boomer's try to chase the player and collide with them (boomers do extra damage).
+Boomer's try to chase the player and collide with them.
 Dreadnauts moves in parametric motion and releases a pulse around it which pushes any player and enemy entity.
 Fighter's attempt to kill the player by shooting them.